- 45 Hour Hold

 Procedures and Requirements Following Petitions for Reinstatement

 If the reinstatement committee in the college of the student’s major or the reinstatement committee based in the Tomás Rivera Center (for students without a declared major) approves the Petition for Reinstatement, the Office of Admissions will process the application for admission for the requested semester of enrollment.
 If the petition for reinstatement is disapproved, a student may not file another petition until the following semester.
-Appeal of a denial for reinstatement may be made to the Dean of Undergraduate Studies within two weeks after notice of the denial is postmarked.
-The decision of the Dean of Undergraduate Studies is final.
+Appeal of a denial for reinstatement may be made to the Dean of University College within two weeks after notice of the denial is postmarked.
+The decision of the Dean of University College is final.

 All students who are reinstated from academic dismissal are placed on academic probation and must maintain a minimum semester 2.0 grade point average every semester until they reach a UTSA cumulative grade point average of 2.0.
 Students who have been reinstated following an academic dismissal must be advised prior to registration.
 At that time, the student and the advisor will develop a remedial plan specifying expectations the student will be required to meet during the semester.
 Students who fail to follow the requirements set by the Dean or the Tomás Rivera Center will be subject to academic dismissal.